hatakeyamayuri/Baylor-Work/README.md

-My code work for the class at Baylor University (2025): Computational Mathmatics
+My code work for the class at Baylor University (2025): Computational Mathematics And a Streamlit game with graphed statistics.